PseudoKnight/CHCitizens/documentation/CitizensEvents.md

 #### Mutable Fields

 ### ctz\_npc\_navigation\_cancel
-Fires when a NPC navigation is cancelled.
+Fires when an NPC's navigation is cancelled.
 #### Prefilters
 **cause**: <Macro> The cause of the cancellation
 **type**: <Macro> The entity type of the NPC